Are Mercury Containing Amalgam Fillings Safe?

-Silver amalgam is a common material to fill cavities.
+Amalgam is a common material to fill cavities.
+The silver material contains mercury.
+The safety of mercury in the mouth has been questioned by many health care professionals.
 You probably know what these are if you’ve had them or seen them in someone’s mouth.
 It’s the silver that shows in the middle of back teeth.
 They fill in the cavity.
 Is it safe to have silver fillings in the mouth?
-Homeopathic and holistic dentists all believe the amalgam fillings are not safe, but with many people trying to improve their health, metal fillings have truly become a main stream concern.
+Biological dentists all believe the amalgam fillings are not safe.
+But with many people trying to improve their health, metal fillings have truly become a main stream concern.
 Especially for people having health problems such as cancer, auto immune disease and dementia.

 The problem with silver amalgam that causes concern is that amalgam is a metal that contains mercury.
 Since mercury is unsafe to the body, do silver fillings pose a threat since they contain mercury?
 Many dentists, doctors and the FDA believe silver fillings are safe despite containing poisonous metals including mercury.
 Some dentists and doctors believe amalgam fillings are not safe.
 An organization called the IAOMT is a group of dentists and doctors who believe silver fillings are not safe.
 The IAOMT has a safe mercury amalgam removal protocol for people who want amalgam removed in a “safe” manner.

 Before we answer this question, let’s understand what makes up amalgam.
 Amalgam is made up of several metals, such as silver, mercury, tin and copper.
 It also has some zinc, indium, and palladium in it.
 This type of filling has been used by dentists for over 150 years.